 First off, Bart is absolutely incredible at what he does so getting to work with him was just a dream.
 I recorded my vocals with him at his studio in Saskatoon and we completed all of them for “Gold” (including harmonies) and my last single, “Put It Like That” in one day!
 It was tiring and very rewarding all at once!
 Bart is amazing because he really makes sure that artists are completely happy with the final song and it’s such a great quality for a producer to have.
 I think this is a big part of why he is so successful.

 5. What was it like co-writing “Gold” with David Borys?

-I’ve written with Dave many times before we wrote “Gold”, but what made this a different experience was creating a song that was a new direction from what I had been writing at the time.
+I’ve written with Dave many times before we wrote “Gold”.
+What made this a different experience was creating a song that was a new direction from what I had been writing at the time.
 More often than note, I would write sad breakup songs, but “you are gold baby, solid gold” was a line I had in my head before our write.
 Dave loved it and “Gold” emerged from that experience.